Facebook manager exits, says she was 'harassed' for pro-diversity views

-A Facebook engineering manager left the social media giant this month, saying she'd been harassed after criticizing the tech company's lack of diversity.
+A Facebook engineering manager left the social media giant this month, saying she'd been harassed after criticizing the tech company's lack of diversity, according to a report Thursday.

 "Facebook is good for many people, but it's not the right place for me right now," Alpert wrote in her Workplace post, according to CNBC.
 "I want to spend my time at a place willing to push further on diversity and inclusion.
 One where it's not OK to write on Workplace that white privilege doesn't exist.
 One where if I call out that our board has too many white men, I don't get harassed by other employees on Blind with transphobic messages saying I should be fired."